aws-samples/aws-get-started-workshop/content/01-up-front-tasks/04-address-prerequisites.md

 If the desired sizes of non-overlapping CIDR block cannot be obtained at this stage, you should obtain a block of at least size `/22` to address the initial shared development network.
 You can obtain additional non-overlapping CIDR blocks later to support your build out of test and production networks.

 {{% notice warning %}}
-**Larger CIDR Range is Better:** Although 1,000 IP addresses may sound like a lot, don't assume that it's a sufficiently sized range even for your initial few workloads.
+**Larger CIDR range is better:** Although 1,000 IP addresses may sound like a lot, don't assume that it's a sufficiently sized range even for your initial few workloads.
 Since your initial shared development environment will likely have at least 4 subnets, when you divide a `/22` CIDR block across the 4 subnets, you end up with only 254 IP available addresses per subnet.
 Using a `/23` block would leave only 126 IP addresses per subnet.
 Depending on the number of workloads your infrastructure and workload builder teams will be experimenting and testing, these smaller ranges can end up being exhausted faster than you might expect.
 {{% /notice %}}

 ### Unable to obtain non-overlapping IP address range